Blood Rage Strategy: The Elf and the Dwarf

-Once you have conquered Yggdrasil in the first turn then you should still have 6 Rage (you would have just gained one for pillaging Yggdrasil), all six of which can be used to bring additional troops into the game.
+Once you have conquered Yggdrasil in the first turn then you should still have 5 Rage, all five of which can be used to bring additional troops into the game.
 Pillage as much as possible with your additional troops.
 Use battle cards to bolster your clan as and when you need to.

 Step 2: The Dark Elf

 Step number two begins the same way as step number one, in regards to you need to find The Dark Elf during the God’s Gifts phase of the game.
 Hopefully, this shouldn’t be very difficult to do as, like with before, the big monsters tend to attract the attention.
 A troublesome player may realise your tactics during the first phase and take the Dark Elf, in which case I can only suggest throwing everything you have at that player to create a blood feud.
 This probably won’t win you the game, but it will be satisfying, so you’ll have that going for you.